brilliantlabsAR/docs/frame/lua.md

 | `frame.GIT_TAG`          | Returns the current firmware git tag as a 7 character string.
 E.g. `'4a6ea0b'`
 | `frame.battery_level()`  | Returns the battery level as a percentage between `1` and `100`
 | `frame.sleep(*seconds)`  | Sleeps for a given number of seconds. `seconds` can be a decimal number such as `1.25`.
 If no argument is given, Frame will go to sleep until a tap gesture wakes it up
 | `frame.update()`         | Reboots Frame into the firmware bootloader.
-Check the [Firmware Updates](/frame/building-apps#firmware-updates) section of the Building Apps page to see how this is used
+Check the [firmware updates](/frame/building-apps#firmware-updates) section of the Building Apps page to see how this is used

 | Low&nbsp;level&nbsp;functions&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;| Description |
 |:---------|:------------|